alburezg/grandparents/README.md

 Install the [development version](https://github.com/IvanWilli/DemoKin) of DemoKin from GitHub (could take \~1 minute).
-We made changes to the `DemoKin` package ahead of this workshop If you had already installed the package, please uninstall it and and install it again.
+We made changes to the `DemoKin` package recently.
+If you had already installed the package, please uninstall it and and install it again.

 ``` r
 # remove.packages("DemoKin")